Ryandanger/Website/src/routes/blog/posts/v3/+page.md

 ### Display error message when transferring files that are too large for FAT32

-An error message is now displayed when files cannot be transferred to drives formatted as FAT32, previously these file operations would fail without providing an explanation..
+An error message is now displayed when files cannot be transferred to drives formatted as FAT32, previously these file operations would fail without providing an explanation.

+### Removed the margin when using the compact spacing option

+We removed the margin from items in the details & columns layouts when using the compact spacing option.

+### Added a "What's new" popup

+We replaced the release notes flyout with a popup modal.

+### Added custom thumbnail when Files is the registered file handler for archives

+Files will now display a custom thumbnail when it's the registered handler for viewing archives.

+### Automatically update items when the date changes

+The date column will now automatically if the date changes.

 ### Conclusion